GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Two loudspeakers play a monotone sound at a given, distinct frequency.
 They operate sequentially, ensuring that only one source is active at any given time.
 The robotic head is expected to progressively face the active source so that it lands in its cameras' field of view.
-// split ?
 This work was among the first attempts to perform #acr("SSL") in a dynamic context.
 However, it presents a few limitations.
 On the one hand, the considered setting remains very simple.
-No authentic speech signals are employed, and the sources remain in fixed positions.
+No authentic speech signals are employed, and the sources remain fixed.
-On the other hand, contrary to what this chapter will present, the agent does not really move in the room; only its head is moving.
+On the other hand, contrary to what this chapter will present, the agent does not actually move in the room; only its head does.
 Finally, their system does not estimate the distance to the active source.

 // Nguyen + Emmanuel Vincent